This appendix provides an overview of the various modelling techniques used in this statement to estimate the value of tax expenditures.

 For 2003-04, the maximum co-contribution of $1,000 is payable for qualifying low-income earners on incomes10 of $27,500 or less making eligible personal superannuation contributions of $1,000.
 The maximum co-contribution reduces by 8cents for each dollar of income over $27,500, phasing out completely at an income of $40,000.

 From 2004-05, the maximum co-contribution of $1,500 is payable for qualifying low-income earners on incomes2 of $28,000 or less making eligible personal superannuation contributions of $1,000.
 The maximum co-contribution reduces by 5cents for each dollar of income over $28,000, phasing out completely at an income of $58,000.
 This taper range will be indexed from 2007-08 onwards.
 The matching rate for co-contribution payments has also been increased to 150 per cent.

 The co-contribution measure is aimed at encouraging low-income earners to make greater personal contributions into superannuation, thus achieving greater self-reliance in retirement.

-The amounts indicated represent the impact of the Government co-contribution not being taxed at the contribution tax rate of 15percent, and the value of the rebate in the past.
+The amounts indicated represent the impact of the government co-contribution not being taxed, and the value of the rebate in the past.